RitaDee/math-magic/README.md

 I will set up the environment and tools needed to develop a React application in this project.

 Project 2: Components.
-In this project, I will continue with the development of the Math Magicians app.
-I will develop a React component that will hold the core functionality of a calculator
+In this project, I will add more features to the Math Magicians app.
+I will develop a React component that will hold the core functionality of a calculator.

 Project 3: Events.
-In this project, I will add the logic needed to make the Calculator component I developed in the previous project actually work.
+In this project, I will add the logic needed to make the Calculator component I developed in the previous project work.

 Project 4: Refactor with hooks.
 In this project, I will refactor the Calculator component I developed in past projects.
 Instead of using class-based components, I will use hooks.

 Project 5: Full website.
-In this project, I will create a full website for the Math magicians app, consisting of several pages and using the components I have already created.
+In this project, I will create a full website for the Math Magicians app, consisting of several pages and using the components I have already created.
 By adding a Home page, Calculator page and Quotes page.
 </div>
  <img src="/images/Math-Magician2.gif" alt="Math Magician Demo" width="650"  height="450" />
 <div>